ShaharBenIshay/Linear-Quanitization-Deep-Learning-Models/README.md

 **Better Solution:** Is there a way to reduce the memory usage but keep the model performance ? here comes "Linear Quantization".
 Quantization refers  the process of mapping a large set to a smaller set of values.
 Lets go over the steps of mapping FP32 to INT8:

-1. Map extreme values together
+1. Map extreme values together.

+	max value of the weights is mapped to be max value represented by 8 bits (127) and the same for min value (-128)

 2. Calculate scaling factor (S)

 3. Calculate  zero point (Z)

 4. Use S and Z to fill the rest of the the values following a linear mapping.

-5. Store params with INT8 and in inference time (test time) use dequanitization (with fp32) to avoid precision loss.
+5. Store params as INT8 and in inference time (test time) use dequanitization (with fp32) to avoid precision loss.

 dequanitization: If we want to go back to FP32, we can use the linear relationship that we used to quantize the original values.